gdsbook/book/notebooks/11_regression.md

 A regression can be seen as a multivariate extension of bivariate correlations.
 Indeed, one way to interpret the $\beta_k$ coefficients in the equation above is as the degree of correlation between the explanatory variable $k$ and the dependent variable, *keeping all the other explanatory variables constant*.
 When one calculates bivariate correlations, the coefficient of a variable is picking up the correlation between the variables, but it is also subsuming into it variation associated with other correlated variables -- also called confounding factors.
 Regression allows us to isolate the distinct effect that a single variable has on the dependent one, once we *control* for those other variables.

 Practically speaking, linear regressions in Python are rather streamlined and easy to work with.
-There are also several packages which will run them (e.g. `statsmodels`, `scikit-learn`, `PySAL`).
-We will import the `spreg` module in PySAL:
+There are also several packages which will run them (e.g. `statsmodels`, `scikit-learn`, `pysal`).
+We will import the `spreg` module in Pysal:

 ```python
 from pysal.model import spreg
 ```

-In the context of this chapter, it makes sense to start with `PySAL` as that is the only library that will allow us to move into explicitly spatial econometric models.
+In the context of this chapter, it makes sense to start with `spreg` as that is the only library that will allow us to move into explicitly spatial econometric models.
 To fit the model specified in the equation above with $X$ as the list defined, we only need the following line of code:

 ```python
 # Fit OLS model